olin/ahs-capstone-exhibit/_projects/criticality.md

 To that end, I want to engage with people around this project!
 The discussion group at the final event is one opportunity for doing this, but I wonder if there are also ways to invite the community to engage in conversation in other ways as well

 We can’t disentangle ourselves from the communities and identities we inhabit, and this is particularly true of a tight-knit, interwoven community such as Olin.
 And in the context of doing work that is critical and generative, such a close connectedness affords us opportunities.
 It allows us to consider how our thinking is shaped by our interactions with others, and by definition, connectedness enables us to seek out dialogue and direct engagement with others in the community.
 By being conscious of our positionalities, and by choosing to engage in criticality with those we are connected to, <b class="Page__comment-link" id="comment-link-8">we can use our thinking and analysis to do useful work by sharing it with others, inviting them into a dialogue, fostering conversations that are positive, constructive, and transformative.</b>

+## Original Work

+I haven't included the work I originally wrote for this project for the sake of brevity, but if you'd like to read my original work, you can access it [here.](https://docs.google.com/document/d/1NmaAfXqBIVLClBcezRGRa50KBEi3ac2Vb4ZPDUK5czM/edit?usp=sharing)

+## References

+Freire, P. (1968).
+Pedagogy of the oppressed.
+Bloomsbury publishing USA.

+Gee, J. P. (2004).
+An introduction to discourse analysis: Theory and method.
+Routledge.

+Gee, J. P. (2018).
+Introducing Discourse Analysis.
+London: Routledge, [https://doi.org/10.4324/9781315098692](https://doi.org/10.4324/9781315098692)

+hooks, b.
+(2013).
+Teaching Critical Thinking: Practical Wisdom. (n.p.): Taylor & Francis.

+Parson, L. (2016).
+Are STEM Syllabi Gendered?
+A Feminist Critical Discourse Analysis.
+Qualitative Report, 21(1).

+Rogers, R., Malancharuvil-Berkes, E., Mosley, M., Hui, D., & Joseph, G. O. G. (2005).
+Critical discourse analysis in education: A review of the literature.
+Review of educational research, 75(3), 365-416.

+Stevens, L. P. (2011).
+Locating the role of the critical discourse analyst.
+In An introduction to critical discourse analysis in education (pp. 211-230).
+Routledge.

+Van Dijk, T. A. (1993).
+Principles of critical discourse analysis.
+Discourse & society, 4(2), 249-283.